 - Combined engagement rate (like + comment + share + save): minimum 8% to 10% of total wave-two viewers

-These numbers explain why a strong hook is a non-negotiable requirement — without it the video dies in wave one and the story ends there.
+These numbers explain why a strong hook is non-negotiable — without it the video dies in wave one and the story ends there.
+For the full weights of each signal and how they drive the wave-advancement decision, read TikTok algorithm signal priority.
+And for the techniques behind building a hook that clears the first-second threshold, read TikTok hooks.

 These are the real numbers from an 18-second technical video tracked precisely through each phase until it reached half a million views: